 1. The Resolution: Be Present

 How to Make It Happen: Worried the electronic force is too strong?
-Allow yourself phone check-in points throughout the day, but only after you’ve spent quality time with your little one.
+Allow yourself phone check-in points throughout the day, but only after you’ve spent quality time with your little one(s).
 Set a timer for each scrolling sesh to keep yourself from getting sucked into the Internet too deep.
 Also, make use of your phone’s do-not-disturb feature to silence notifications so you won’t get distracted.

 2. The Resolution: Get Enough Sleep

 How to Make It Happen: As the primary life source for a tiny human, the idea of getting 8 hours of sleep every night probably sounds like a crazy dream.
 (If you slept long enough to have dreams, that is.)
 When babies are little, it’s important to go for quality over quantity.
 Create a space that’s conducive to rest, just as you’ve done for your baby: Invest in blackout curtains; keep your room a comfortable temperature (60-67 is optimal); spritz sheets with lavender linen spray; and, most importantly, make your phone off-limits at least two hours before bedtime.
-Use that phone-free time to wind down—brew a cup of chamomile tea, catch up on a favorite book, or enjoy a soak in the tub.
+Use that phone-free time to wind down—brew a cup of caffeine-free tea, catch up on a favorite book, orsoak in the tub.

 photo: Dennis Magati via Pexels